 - you will be entitled to 12 months’ free student membership of the CIWM, which includes discounted rates on annual conference, training courses and seminars

-- they can also be studied individually as part of a CPD programme, or can lead to a named award
+- modules can be studied individually as part of a Continuing Professional Development (CPD) programme, or can lead to a named award

-- MSc Programme is fully accredited by the CIWM
+- MSc course is fully accredited by the CIWM

 - study at a Centre for Excellence in Wastes Management

 The growing worldwide awareness and significance of environmental management, wastes minimisation and pollution control, coupled with recent legislative changes in many countries, have resulted in an explosion of exciting job opportunities in the wastes industry.
 There is now a strong demand for wastes management graduates with opportunities in industry, local and national authorities, as well as the specialist wastes management industry.
 You can also go on to MPhil and PhD studies.